JamesLMilner/terra-route/README.md

 # Terra Route

 Terra Route aims to be a fast library for routing on GeoJSON LineStrings networks, where LineStrings share identical coordinates.
-Terra Routes main aim is currently performance - it uses bidirectional A* to help achieve this.
+Terra Routes main aim is currently performance - it uses A* to help achieve this.

 ## Install